ismailkhan313/ismailkhan.xyz/content/Theology/Legal and Moral Responsibility (Taklif).md

 ## The Mukallaf and Taklif

-The *mukallaf* is also the morally responsible person who meets the three conditions of *taklif*.
+The *mukallaf* is the morally responsible person who meets the three conditions of *taklif*.

 The concept of *taklif* rests its authority from Divine Revelation, meaning that legal obligations have moral bindings to them because God is Absolute and Eternal.
 God commands humanity to uphold morality within creation.